OakesOng/AiSingapore24/README.md

 Ong Sheng Da<br/>
 Kuang Hteh Wai Yan<br/>
 ### Description
 Old bird is a chatbot for skillsfuture meant to provide career and course advice for users.
+It is able to provide course recommendations based on the user's background and career choice.
+### Architecture